-As our first case study we explore the role of different $W$ polarizations in inclusive charged-current Drell-Yan at lowest order.
+As the first case study of our power-counting tools, we explore $W$ polarization in inclusive charged-current Drell-Yan at lowest order.
 Concretely, we consider the partonic process $u\bar{d}\rightarrow W^{+(*)}_{(\lambda)}\rightarrow\tau^+\nu_\tau$, where external particles are massless except the $\tau$.
-Using our bookkeeping devices, we show that (i) the scalar polarization decouples from the process entirely and (ii) the longitudinal polarization decouples in the partonic center-of-mass and lab frames.
+With our bookkeeping devices, we show (i) the scalar polarization decouples from the process and (ii) the longitudinal polarization decouples in the partonic center-of-mass and lab frames.

 Following the strategy in Sec.~\ref{sec:interference_strategy}, we first make the identification that the unpolarized amplitude for the $u\bar{d}\rightarrow W^{+*}\rightarrow\tau^+\nu_\tau$ process is the sum of helicity-polarized amplitudes for the processes $u\bar{d}\rightarrow W^{+*}_\lambda\rightarrow\tau^+\nu_\tau$.
 This is illustrated in Fig.~\ref{fig:polexpand_dy}.
-Technically, we work in the $R_\xi$ gauge but, due to the masslessness of the incoming quarks, there is no Goldstone contribution.
+Technically, we work in the $R_\xi$ gauge.
+However, due to the masslessness of the incoming quarks there is no Goldstone contribution, and by Eq.~\eqref{eq:ward_gauge_inv} we automatically recover predictions for the Unitary.
 At lowest order, there is only one class of resonant diagrams [Fig.~\ref{fig:polexpand_dy}(L)], no non-resonant diagrams, and no non-resonant interference $(\mathcal{I}_{\rm non-res})$ to consider.

 Next, we identify the incoming and outgoing graphs of Fig.~\ref{fig:wPolar_MatrixElementSum} as the incoming $(u\overline{d})$ and outgoing $(\nu_\tau\tau^+)$ fermion currents in Fig.~\ref{fig:polexpand_dy}.
 We denote these as $J_{in}^\alpha$ and $J_{out}^\beta$, respectively.
 In this language, the matrix elements for unpolarized and polarized $W^{(*)}$ are